 Generally, a four-foot wide area will provide storage space on one side.
 A six feet wide walk-in can make room for storage on all three walls, and ten feet expansive space can sport an island.

 While no fixed closet dimensions exist, the above measurements can give you ample space to store items like clothes, shoes, and other accessories.
 However, different types of closets can have varying dimensions.
 For example, you can have a coat or linen closet, each with unique measurements.

-The Americans with Disabilities Act requires that closets have adequate space to allow clear space where a person can maneuver easily using a wheelchair.
-According to the Act, all wardrobes should have a minimum clear space of 30 inches wide by 48 inches deep.
+The Americans with Disabilities Act mandates sufficient space for closets to allow people to maneuver easily with a wheelchair.
+All wardrobes need a minimum clear space with a width of 30 inches and a depth of 48 inches.

 Based on this, your standard 24-inch walkaway doesn’t have the required width.
 There also needs to be a reach of 15-48 inches within wardrobes from the floor.